mircopergreffi/cloudflare-ddns/README.md

 # Cloudflare DNS Updater

 Simple bash script for updating Cloudflare DNS records.
 Checks for IP changes and updates your Cloudflare DNS records.
 It allows you to use Cloudflare as a Dynamic DNS.

 ## How It Works

+CNAME records are not deleted.
+...

 ## Prerequisites
 This documentation assumes you already have a Cloudflare account set up.